teaching

 Empowering community oncology practices to stay independent for good

-Navista General Manager Dan Duran and California Cancer Associates for Research & Excellence (cCARE) Founding Partner and President Jedidiah Monson, MD, were both recently highlighted in a feature article about Navista in the American Journal of Managed Care (AJMC).
+Jedidiah Monson, MD, Founding Partner and President of Navista alliance member practice California Cancer Associates for Research & Excellence (cCARE), was recently highlighted in a feature article about Navista in the American Journal of Managed Care (AJMC).
 See below for an excerpt and read the full AJMC article here

 Community oncology practices play a critical role in U.S. cancer care, offering high-quality, lower-cost care in the communities where patients live and work.
 According to the Community Oncology Alliance, the majority of Americans with cancer receive treatment in a community oncology practice.